zeyuz35/zeyuz35.github.io/vault/DFM.md

 Side note: Ben is not sure how often people actually estimate factor models via this method.
 Trudging through the literature, it seems that this strand was very exciting for a while, but either no one understood it well enough, or it had other significant limitations that no one actually uses it in applied research.
 In either case, it does not seem like a viable future path.

-Note that because DPCA does not yield a consistent estimator of the common component
+Note that because DPCA does not yield a consistent estimator of the common component.

-Forni's one sided filter approach....

-Note that the
+The generalized factors are preferably to the static factors in the following ways:

+1. The generalized factors can be directly interpreted as primitive macroeconomic shocks
+2. The generalized factors' dynamics can often be of interest to applied macreconomists
+3.

 ## Dynamic PCA